Ovarian Cancer Recurrence

 If any of these symptoms are present, a physician will likely order one or more diagnostic tests, such as ultrasounds and CT scans, to confirm ovarian cancer recurrence and pinpoint its location.

 The treatment recommended for recurrent ovarian cancer will depend on the type, duration of and patient’s response to the original treatments, as well as the location and extent of the newly diagnosed cancer.
+Generally, treatment for ovarian cancer will consist of systemic chemotherapy or a promising clinical trial.
 Many women are treated with a course of chemotherapy that may or may not be accompanied by surgery.
 Surgery is sometimes recommended as a supportive treatment to relieve symptoms and enhance a patient’s quality of life.

 While the presence of symptoms does not necessarily indicate an ovarian cancer recurrence, it is always best for an ovarian cancer survivor to consult with a physician whenever she has a question or concern.
 Any woman is welcome to consult with the multispecialty ovarian cancer team at Moffitt Cancer Center, with or without a referral.